Skip to main content

 Mushrooms are one of the most well-known plant species in the world and are used for various purposes mainly in food items.
 However, all mushrooms are edible even if they look similar which makes it hard to identify mushrooms.

 The inaccurate identification of mushrooms can make one sick and even result in death due to the toxins they contain.
-Therefore it is important to know to properly identify mushrooms to stay on the safer side.
+Therefore, it is important to know how to properly identify mushrooms to stay on the safer side.
 In this article, we’ll share some tips to help you easily identify mushrooms that you might come across.

 Identify Mushrooms: Basics